SShivanjali/tekbot/README.md

 - **main.py** exposes _**/chat**_ API to receive messages and return answers.

 ### Credits
-Made by Shivanjali Srivastav and Milonee, as part of the Web Development Internship at Tekweiser.
+Made by Shivanjali Srivastav and Milonee Sharma, as part of the Web Development Internship at Tekweiser.